robotlegs/robotlegs-framework/src/robotlegs/bender/core/messaging/readme.md

 A Message Dispatcher is like an Event Dispatcher, but the dispatch has the potential to be asynchronous and handlers have the opportunity to suspend or terminate the dispatch.

-If an Event Dispatcher is a loudhailer, a Message Dispatcher is a circuit board [todo: find better thing].

 ## Important

 Message Dispatchers do not replace Event Dispatchers in any way.
 They solve completely different problems.
 The differences are explored in greater detail below.